Nevskjij/bliss-autopricer/README.md

 - **API Functionality:** Add/delete items for auto-pricing and retrieve prices via the API.
 - **Socket.IO Server:** Emits item prices to listeners in a format compatible with [TF2 Auto Bot](https://github.com/TF2Autobot/tf2autobot).
 - **Price Watcher Web Interface:** Dashboard to monitor item data freshness, view outdated entries, and manage your bot's selling pricelist.

 ---

+## Pricing Logic & Fallback System

+The pricer uses a robust multi-stage fallback system to ensure all items (including rare, unusual, and illiquid items) are priced as reliably as possible:

+1. **Own Listings:** Attempt to price using live buy/sell listings from trusted sources.
+2. **Steam Community Market (SCM) Fallback:** If not enough listings are available, the pricer fetches the item's SCM price, converts it to keys/metal (using the current key price), applies configurable margins (`scmMarginBuy`, `scmMarginSell`), and always rounds to the nearest scrap.
+This fallback is robust for all item types, including unusuals, killstreakers, australium, and special attributes.
+3. **Backpack.tf (BPTF) Fallback:** If SCM pricing is unavailable, the pricer falls back to BPTF prices as a last resort.

+- **Batching & Rate Limiting:** SCM fallback requests are batched and rate-limited using [`p-limit`](https://www.npmjs.com/package/p-limit) to avoid Steam rate limits and ensure stability, even with large numbers of unpriced items.
+- **Rounding:** All fallback prices (SCM or BPTF) are always rounded to the nearest scrap for consistency.
+- **Source:** All fallback prices use `source: 'bptf'` for compatibility with TF2Autobot and other bots.

+---